 E-commerce is the only branch of industry in Serbia that has marked a growth in all previous years.
-One of the main characteristics of e-commerce in Serbia, but also in the region, is that the citizens mainly make decisions to purchase on foreign websites.
-The share of purchases on foreign sites in relation to domestic ones is 90 versus 10 percent.
+One of the main characteristics of e-commerce in Ser-

 Despite the growth, there are significant obstacles for further expansion of online commerce in Serbia.
 One of the greatest obstacles is the fact that Serbia as a country still does not have a prepared plan for further development of e-commerce.